Dialectal Layers in West Iranian: a Hierarchical Dirichlet Process Approach to Linguistic Relationships: Appendix

 Mixture models suffer from the so-called label switching problem, in which indices of identical components differ across initializations/chains.
-To address this problem, we relabel the components inferred across initializations 2--4 by permuting component labels and selecting the permutation which minimizes the Kullback-Leibler divergence from the parameters for initialization 1 to the permuted parameters for the initialization under consideration.
-This allows us to average parameters across initializations, giving us an approximation to the MAP configuration over component assignments for each item in our data set.
+To address this problem, I relabel the components inferred across initializations 2--4 by permuting component labels and selecting the permutation which minimizes the Kullback-Leibler divergence from the parameters for initialization 1 to the permuted parameters for the initialization under consideration.
+This allows us to average parameters across initializations, providing an approximation to the MAP configuration over component assignments for each item in the data set.
 Aggregating over these assignments produces MAP language-level distributions over component makeup.